Storware/vprotect-manual/deployment/protected-platforms/virtual-machines/README.md

 # Virtual Machines

 vProtect supports multiple on-premise virtualization platforms.
-In this section, you will find what backup methods are supported and specific steps that are needed for each one of them to be integrated with vProtect.
+In this section you will find what backup methods are supported and the specific steps that are needed for each of them to be integrated with vProtect.

 * [VMware vSphere/ESXi](vmware-vsphere.md)
 * [Microsoft Hyper-V](microsoft-hyper-v.md)